Successfully applying for a co-op scholarship could do much more for you than simply covering your costs.

 Premium scholarships with extra value

 They could really make a difference to your tertiary education experience by removing financial pressure and other barriers that could otherwise prevent you from achieving your goals.
-Or, they could help you start your working life in less debt than you otherwise would.
+Or they could help you start your working life with less debt than you’d otherwise have.

 How great is that?

 Co-op Scholarships go the extra mile.
 Not only do they provide some financial benefit (or in some cases a lot), they could also provide you with amazing extras such as:

 - Guaranteed accommodation